You guys aren’t going to BELIEVE how scrumptious, quick, and just plain fun it is to throw together this 5 minute eggplant pizza!

 Can You Freeze This?

-This is one of the few meals I adore that doesn’t freeze well, as the eggplant quickly gets wet and soggy in the freezer.
+This is one of the few healthy recipes I adore that doesn’t freeze well, as the eggplant quickly gets wet and soggy in the freezer.

-Luckily, it’s so darn quick and easy to throw together, you don’t even need to prep it in advance for a quick and satiating meal!
+Luckily, it’s so darn quick and easy to throw together, you don’t even need to prep it in advance for some quick and satiating healthy snacks!

 If you’re looking for a low carb frozen pizza, try one of the recipes below.